funky-monkey/Swift-Notes-and-Gotchas/Array.md

 #Array Cheatsheet
-All the things in Array are and ordered list and of single type.
+An Array is an ordered list and strict typed.
 So an array can only hold one type.

 ###Creating of new Array
 | Code  | What does it do?  |